Top Yoga Poses For Sciatica Pain:

-A larger 313 participant study geared to assess yoga on CLBP compared to "usual care" for CLBP.
-The yoga group received a 12-class yoga program over 3 months, while the control group was given an education booklet.
+A larger 313 participant study assessed yoga on CLBP, to “usual care” for CLBP.
+The yoga group received a 12-class yoga program over 3 months.
+The control group was given an education booklet.
 The results showed an improvement in back function among the yoga group, with similar outcomes in pain scores.

 1. Downward Dog Pose (Adho Mukha Svanasana)

-Downward facing dog is a beginner friendly pose, done in the prone position.
-It's an inversion, forward-bend, stretch and strength-type pose.
-Emphasis of this asana is on the arms, shoulders, mid and lower back, core, hamstrings and pelvic region.
+Downward facing dog is a beginner friendly pose, done in a prone position.
+It’s an inversion, forward-bend, stretch and strength-type pose.
+Emphasis of this asana is on the arms, shoulders, mid and lower back, core, hamstrings, calves and pelvic region.

 1. Beginning on your yoga mat in the prone position (on your belly), come up on your hands and knees, or all fours.
 Hands should be roughly shoulder-width apart.

-2. Now lift your hips upward, towards the ceiling and back, while also coming up on your toes.
+2. Then lift your hips upward towards the ceiling and back, while also coming up on your toes.

 3. Continue the movement by bringing your head down, to which your ears become in line with your upper arms.
 Keep your back straight, pressing your hands into the mat, rocking back slightly onto your heels.

-4. Your legs should remain straight.
-Eyes will be looking up at your naval.
+4. Your legs should remain straight, eyes looking up at your naval.

 2. Cobra Pose (Bhujangasana)

-Add the cobra pose to the list of asanas that can be used to help with lower back pain and/or sciatica pain, plus it's a relatively simple pose to pull-off.
+Add Cobra pose to the list of asanas that can be used to aide in stretching the lower back.

-Bhujangasana is a beginner-friendly pose, beginning in the prone position, a back-bend type pose.
-The cobra pose is beneficial to your back, opening up the chest, shoulders and firming the buttock area.
+Bhujangasana is a beginner-friendly pose.
+It’s considered a back-bend type pose.
+Cobra pose is beneficial for your back, as well as opening up the chest, shoulders and firming the glutes.

 1. Begin prone on the floor, with the tops of your feet touching the mat.

-2. Place your hands down, pressing into the yoga mat, roughly shoulder-width apart.
-Activate your thighs and lower legs pressing them as well into the mat.
+2. Then, place your hands down, (pressing into the yoga mat), roughly shoulder-width apart.
+Activate your thighs and lower legs pressing them into the mat.

-3. Now, begin to lift your chest off of the floor.
-Extend your arms to get a better stretch.
+3. Now, begin to lift your chest off the floor, extending your arms to get a better stretch.

-4. Drop the shoulder back, pressing the chest forward, keeping the pubic bone pressing against the ground.
+4. Drop the shoulders back, pressing the chest forward, keeping the pubic bone pressing against the ground.